 Paparsenos is an active volunteer for CASE serving as chair and a member of faculty for the CASE APIEF Institute in Melbourne, Australia.

 Paparsenos came to philanthropy following an eight-year service with the US Marine Corps.
 He holds a BA from Seton Hall University.
 He is a fluent Greek speaker and emigrated from Greece at the age of 18 to the United States of America.

-Jimmy Buck is the Chief Advancement Officer at Deakin University, leading a growing team of advancement practitioners at one of Australia’s youngest universities.
-A lifelong fundraiser, Jimmy started his career in advancement as a university student, co-chairing Boston University’s class gift campaign, which raised $100,000 from graduating students.
+Jimmy Buck is the Chief Advancement Officer at Deakin University, leading a team of advancement practitioners at one of Australia’s youngest and most progressive universities.
+A lifelong fundraiser, Buck started his career in advancement as a university student, co-chairing Boston University’s class gift campaign that raised $100,000 from graduating students.

-During nine years at the University of Sydney, Jimmy worked across all areas of Advancement, leading advancement services, alumni relations and development teams in both higher education and medical philanthropy.
-At Sydney he played a leadership role generating philanthropic income towards the $1 billion INSPIRED campaign, the largest philanthropic campaign in Australian higher education.
+During his nine years at The University of Sydney, Buck worked across all areas of advancement, leading advancement services, alumni relations, and development teams in both higher education and medical philanthropy.
+He played a leadership role in the university’s INSPIRED campaign, the first philanthropic campaign in Australian higher education to raise $1 billion.

 Deborah Carr joined the Walter and Eliza Hall Institute in December 2019, moving from Western Sydney University where she held senior Advancement roles since 2013, including executive director, advancement from 2015 to 2019.

 Carr is an accomplished philanthropy and communications executive, with over 25 years of professional experience and a versatile skill set.
 She brings insight from sectors including higher education, mental health, homelessness, domestic violence, disability, finance, building and construction, private enterprise, and now – medical research.